diskuto/diskuto-api/README.md

 So, using the userID above, to add myself to the server I'd just run:

 ```
-feoblog user add A719rvsCkuN2SC5W2vz5hypDE2SpevNTUsEXrVFe9XQ7 --on-homepage --comment "Official FeoBlog Blog"
+diskuto user add A719rvsCkuN2SC5W2vz5hypDE2SpevNTUsEXrVFe9XQ7 --on-homepage --comment "Official FeoBlog Blog"
 ```

 You can do this by stopping the server with Ctrl-C first, or by running the command in a new window.
 (But if you stopped the server, make sure to re-start it before the next steps!)

-The optional `--on-homepage` argument says that posts you post to this ID should appear on the Home page of the feoblog, as well as in your individual user page.
+The optional `--on-homepage` argument says that posts you post to this ID should appear on the Home page as well as in their own user page.

 And the optional `--comment X` argument is just a comment to help you, the server admin, keep track of who that ID is.
-It's only ever shown in the output of `feoblog user list`.
+It's only ever shown in the output of `diskuto user list`.

 Log In
 ------